-You may struggle and sweat as you install a car seat, but never forget there’s a good reason you’re doing it!
-Using a car seat reduces the risk for death to infants by 71 percent and to toddlers by 54 percent, according to the Centers for Disease Control.
-Before you leave the driveway, however, make sure you understand California car seat laws.
+It may seem like a struggle to install a car seat for your child, but never forget there’s a good reason you’re doing it!
+Using a car seat reduces the risk of death to infants by 71 percent and to toddlers by 54 percent, according to the Centers for Disease Control.
+Before you leave the driveway,make sure you understand California car seat laws.
 Here’s what you need to know to keep your kids safe and to abide by the California driving laws.

 California Car Seat Laws Aren’t Just For Babies.